realXtend/doc/netgames/api_complexity_analysis.rst

 analysis B. nature, suitability and use of scripting vs. application development libraries C. observations of the high-level network programming APIs studied here.
-D. limitations: the many areas of analysis outside the focus here (scalability, efficiency of the networking etc)
+D. limitations: the many areas of analysis outside the focus here.

 Validity of the analysis
 ------------------------